acrlabs/simkube/docs/dev/contributing.md

 Follow the standard process for opening a pull request.
 Please provide a nice description of your contribution.
 GitHub actions will run tests, linting, and build.
 If there are any errors there, please fix them!
-Once your tests are passing, one of the maintainers will sign off on the PR and merge it to master.
+Once your tests are passing, one of the maintainers will sign off on the PR and merge it to main.